Analysis | A top Republican in Nevada is censured by the party for acknowledging reality

 “To prevail on this appeal, appellants must demonstrate error of law, findings of fact not supported by substantial evidence or an abuse of discretion in the admission or rejection of evidence by the district court,” an order from the state’s high court stated.
 “We are not convinced they have done so.”

 In other words, the campaign had a chance to offer its evidence to the court to potentially overturn the election and couldn’t.
 What’s more, the actual claims the state GOP argue that Cegavske didn’t address have already been addressed — and rejected — elsewhere.
-USA Today did a fact-check on a meme highlighting the Nevada allegations, pointing out the ways in which the allegations fell short.
+USA Today did a fact check on a meme highlighting the Nevada allegations, pointing out the ways in which the allegations fell short.
 A number of those data points are nonetheless presented uncritically in the censure motion itself.

 “My job is to carry out the duties of my office as enacted by the Nevada Legislature, not carry water for the state GOP or put my thumb on the scale of democracy,” Cegavske said in a statement responding to the motion.
 “Unfortunately, members of my own party continue to believe the 2020 general election was wrought with fraud — and that somehow I had a part in it — despite a complete lack of evidence to support that belief.”

 It’s a lot easier to attack Cegavske than it is to challenge Trump’s pervasive dishonesty about the election.
-But if you were on a middle-school playground and saw a group of kids picking on one of their friends to obtain the approval of a big kid, what would you call it?
+But if you were on a middle school playground and saw a group of kids picking on one of their friends to obtain the approval of a big kid, what would you call it?